 The ban is now in the hands of the Court of Justice (ECJ), and on April 12th we will know if the law will be revoked or not.

 Bengt Wiberg, the founder of Sting Free Snus and #EUforsnus is deeply involved in the process and have been fighting for the right of using snus in EU countries for several months.
 Here’s an interview with him, explaining the current situation and his campaign to change it.

 Let’s start with the question everyone is asking themselves, why is it not legal to buy/sell snus to the EU?

-It’s a long story involving a US smokeless tobacco product aggressive marketing towards youth in UK in the beginning of the 90’s.
+It’s a long story involving a US smokeless tobacco product aggressive marketing towards youth in the UK in the beginning of the 90’s.
 Scotland protested and got the European Union to ban snus completely in 1992 in all member states.

 When Sweden applied for membership in 1995 we insisted on a permanent exception from the snus ban for Sweden and we got it.
-Since the exception is permanent and written in the accession treaty of EU, there is no possibility to change that fact unless 100 % of all Eu members, including Sweden, vote for a change.
+Since the exception is permanent and written in the accession treaty to the EU, there is no possibility to change that fact unless 100 % of all EU members, including Sweden, vote for a change.
 Therefore, it is astonishing to read what Sweden’s minister of trade, Ann Linde, expressed in a Göteborgsposten (a major Swedish newspaper) interview, where she defends the reason why the Swedish government did not in any way support Swedish snus in the ECJ court case on removing the snus ban in EU.
 Her reply was “…because then we can’t be certain that we will be allowed to keep the derogation for snus.
 I refuse to engage in any action that may put Swedes right to use snus at risk.”

 Why is this not true?
 Because Sweden’s right to snus is written in the EU accession treaty that can only be modified if all EU countries, including Sweden, agree to change it.